kazurayam/ashotwrapper/docs/index.md

         -   <a href="#save-a-screenshot-of-the-current-viewport-in-png" id="toc-save-a-screenshot-of-the-current-viewport-in-png">Save a screenshot of the current viewport in PNG</a>
         -   <a href="#save-a-screenshot-of-an-element-in-the-page-in-png" id="toc-save-a-screenshot-of-an-element-in-the-page-in-png">Save a screenshot of an element in the page in PNG</a>
         -   <a href="#save-a-screenshot-of-the-entire-page-in-jpeg" id="toc-save-a-screenshot-of-the-entire-page-in-jpeg">Save a screenshot of the entire page in JPEG</a>
-        -   <a href="#save-a-screenshot-of-the-current-viewport-in-jpeg" id="toc-save-a-screenshot-of-the-current-viewport-in-jpeg">Save a screenshot of the current viewport in JPEG</a>
-        -   <a href="#save-a-screenshot-of-an-element-in-the-page-in-jpeg" id="toc-save-a-screenshot-of-an-element-in-the-page-in-jpeg">Save a screenshot of an element in the page in JPEG</a>
-    -   <a href="#study-how-to-reduce-the-screenshot-file-size" id="toc-study-how-to-reduce-the-screenshot-file-size">Study how to reduce the screenshot file size</a>
+    -   <a href="#study-how-to-reduce-file-size-of-screenshots-using-jpeg-format" id="toc-study-how-to-reduce-file-size-of-screenshots-using-jpeg-format">Study how to reduce file size of screenshots using JPEG format</a>

 # AShotWrapper